ddkhoa/learning-note/postgres/vacuum/vacuum.md

 2. Dead tuples slow down queries.
 - For sequential scan, PG must scan all tuples, including dead ones.
 - For index scan, the time to traverse the index tree is longer.
 In addition, PG might encounter index tuples pointing to dead rows.
-It this case, PG does some/many heap fetches unnecessarily.
+It this case, PG does some/many heap fetches unnecessarily <sup>1</sup>.

 Therefore, **clean up the database regularly is required to have a stable performance.
 If you're charging by disk consumption, this can also help you to save money**.
 PostgresSQL provides some commands allow to clean up the heap space and index space.
 In this note, we will examine 2 commands: `VACUUM` and `REINDEX`.